jrenjiaqi/Medical-Certificates-Management-System/README.md

 No code was provided by the tutorial itself.
 All code where replicated have been done so manually, after gaining an understanding into each step of the web app.

-Since this project is a learning process towards proficiency in Vue and Laravel, its stylings have been kept identical to the source online tutorial.

-For a project where I have made original inputs to website styling, please visit the OurSGHeritage website clone, where I renovated [OurSGHeritage's website](https://github.com/jrenjiaqi/OurSGHeritage-Govtech-Website-Clone).
+For a project where I have made original inputs to website styling, please visit the [OurSGHeritage website clone](https://github.com/jrenjiaqi/OurSGHeritage-Govtech-Website-Clone), where I renovated [OurSGHeritage's website](https://www.oursgheritage.gov.sg/)

 ## Demonstration of CRUD Functionality
 https://user-images.githubusercontent.com/98270848/150815960-912f5a5c-bb2a-4358-b7a2-39c0bdd971e3.mp4